 The keyword for the Microsoft Press Conference is "dull."
 Nothing particularly exciting happened, and more often than not, the stuff they were showing felt like a huge waste of time.
-It's gotta be one of the worst press conferences in years, and it left me feeling almost worried about the industry, and increasingly happy that PC gaming still exists.
+It's gotta be one of the worst press conferences in years, and it left me feeling almost worried about the industry.
 I'll break it down chronologically:

 The conference started with a bang: Halo 4.
 I'm not a Halo guy, so I was ready to write it off immediately, but it actually looked pretty good.
 The graphics were terrific for the 360, and the new enemies looked like a welcome departure from the Covenant.
 Halo isn't really my thing, and it doesn't look like Halo 4 is going to change that, but I was very impressed with the short demo they gave.